thegecko/bleat/README.md

 <script src="path/to/adapter.evothings.js"></script>
 ```

-Alternatively, you can just include the minified API including all adapters:
+Alternatively, you can just include the minified file which contains the API and adapter you wish to use:

 ```
-<script src="path/to/api.web-bluetooth.min.js"></script>
+<script src="path/to/web-bluetooth.chromeos.min.js"></script>
 ```

 A global object ```root.bleat``` will then be available to use.